COVID-19 and your utilities: what you need to know

 Assistance for customers

 Utilities Kingston is taking steps to help customers with their water and sewer bills.
-These include extending the Conservation Rate for water bills (until May 31, 2021), and extending payment arrangements for customers who are experiencing hardship.
+These include extending the Conservation Rate for water bills, and extending payment arrangements for customers who are experiencing hardship.

 We are also assisting customers by: